Wall Prep for Painting: Essential Steps for Flawless Results

 Inspect and Touch Up

-Once the walls have dried, inspect them closely under good lighting conditions for any missed spots or imperfections and touch up as needed with a small angled brush.
+Once dry, inspect under good lighting for missed spots or uneven coverage.
+Touch up with a small angled brush as needed.

 Final Thoughts